 The Smoke and Carbon Monoxide Alarm (England) Regulations are changing.
-The regulations, originally enforced in 2015, will be amended from 1 October 2022 and apply to both private and social rental properties.
+The regulations, originally enforced in 2015, were amended from 1 October 2022 and apply to both private and social rental properties.

 - What are the new rules for smoke and carbon monoxide alarms?